fredguile/lynx-travel-agent/README.md

 ## Table of Content

 - [browser-extension](./browser-extension/)
-  - **A Firefox/Chrome extension** to assist with Pan PAC day-to-day tasks.
+  - **Firefox/Chrome extension** to use as Lynx Travel Agent.
 Includes build and development instructions for running the extension locally.
 - [docker-compose](./docker-compose/)
   - **Docker Compose configuration** for running n8n.
 - [lynx-mcp-server](./lynx-mcp-server/)
   - **MCP Server for Lynx Reservations written in golang**
 - [n8n_templates](./n8n_templates/)
-  - **Automation workflow templates** for n8n, including pipelines and chatbot integrations to streamline Pan PAC processes.
+  - **Automation workflow templates** for n8n, including RAG pipeline and chatbot integration.
 - [supabase](./supabase/)
-  - **Backend and database resources** for Pan PAC, featuring serverless functions (for hybrid and semantic search), and SQL schemas (with and without full-text search) to support advanced data operations.
+  - **Backend and database resources** on Supabase, featuring serverless functions (for hybrid and semantic search) and SQL schemas (with and without full-text search) to support advanced data operations.

 ##  Supabase Commands